GiannfrancoC340/Scoreboards/README.md

 # Soccer Scoreboard Project

 ## Project Overview
-A responsive soccer scoreboard display built with HTML and CSS that shows the final score between Inter Miami CF and New York City FC.
+A responsive soccer scoreboard display built with HTML and CSS that shows the final score between Inter Miami CF and New York City FC on November 29, 2025.
 The project features team logos, scores, and styled gradient backgrounds for each team's section.

 ## Technologies Used
 - HTML5